Eric-Guo/launchpad-api/README.md

 #### Serving your public key inside your application

-The LaunchPad spec also requires that your web application serve this public key (text/plaintext) over HTTPs as part of the API your application must furnish to fully support LaunchPad.
+The LaunchPad spec also requires that your web application serve this public key (text/plaintext) over HTTPS as part of the API your application must furnish to fully support LaunchPad.

     GET https://yourapplication.com/apis/launchpad/pubkey
     -----BEGIN PUBLIC KEY-----